windelbouwman/ppci/readme.rst

 Introduction
 ============

-The ppci project is a compiler, assembler, linker and build-system written entirely in python.
-The project contains everything from language front-end to code generation.
+The ppci (Pure python compiler infrastructure) project is a compiler written entirely in python.
-It contains a front-end for the c3 language, can optimize this code and generate ARM-code.

 The project contains the following:

 - Language front-ends: Brainfuck, c3
 - Various code optimizers
-- Backends for various platforms: ARM, Thumb, Python
+- Backends for various platforms: ARM, Thumb, Python, X86, AVR
 - Assembler
 - Linker
+- Build system

 **Warning: This project is in alpha state and not ready for production use!**